poweradmin/poweradmin-docs/docs/contributing/coding-standards.md

-# PowerAdmin Coding Standards
+# Poweradmin Coding Standards

-PowerAdmin follows a set of coding standards based on PSR-12 with some project-specific modifications.
+Poweradmin follows a set of coding standards based on PSR-12 with some project-specific modifications.
 This document outlines these standards and how to enforce them.

 ## Standards Overview